Vikesh24/gcp-devops-project/readme.md

 <!-- @format -->

-This is a repo for our new GCP-Devops-Project
+This is a repo for our new GCP-DevOps-Project